alt-magick/Blinkd/README.md

 blinkd del www.website.com<br>
 To remove a website from the list.

-Run blinkd without any arguments<br>
+Run blinkd without any arguments,<br>
-To print your websites ordered by the most recently updated.
+To list your websites ordered by the most recently updated.